ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 not available.
 HTTP Datagrams are negotiated and conveyed using the Capsule Protocol; see {{datagram-capsule}}.

-HTTP Datagrams MUST only be sent with an association to a stream whose HTTP semantics explicitly supports HTTP Datagrams.
+HTTP Datagrams MUST only be sent with an association to an HTTP request that explicitly supports them.
 For example, existing HTTP methods GET and POST do not define semantics for associated HTTP Datagrams; therefore, HTTP Datagrams cannot be sent associated with GET or POST request streams.

-If an HTTP Datagram associated with a method that has no known semantics for HTTP Datagrams is received, the receiver MUST abort the corresponding stream; if HTTP/3 is in use, the stream MUST be aborted with H3_DATAGRAM_ERROR.
+If an HTTP Datagram is received and it is associated with a request that has no known semantics for HTTP Datagrams, the receiver MUST terminate the request; if HTTP/3 is in use, the request stream MUST be aborted with H3_DATAGRAM_ERROR.
 HTTP extensions can override these requirements by defining a negotiation mechanism and semantics for HTTP Datagrams.

 ## HTTP/3 Datagrams {#format}